I have a day and a half free in Beijing, at the end of a tour through China. I would like to see something that is maybe a bit 'off the beaten track'.

 From there, I think that you have a few options as to what else to see, going from the Temple of Heaven (TianTan) or the Olympic Stadium or the Summer Palace.
 I would recommend going to the Summer Palace, personally, and spending the rest of your day there.
 That evening, you can go to WuDaoKou subway station, walk down the main street towards the west, until you see a club called D-76 on the left hand side of the street (its tiny) and check out some Chinese punk.
 Its an interesting scene, and a fun experience.
 I would do that over the opera or kung fu show in the evening.

 Lastly, if you are really looking for "off the beaten track", you can arrange a tour that stays on the great wall overnight.
 I hear its amazing, but Ive yet to do it myself, although that would take all of your day and a half on its own.

 If shopping is your cup of tea, I suggest you visit "Beijing Loo" which is one of the largest malls/longest street I have ever seen and they have many many types of restaurants to choose from.
-Visit this place ay night and the lights are beautiful. about 8 years ago
+Visit this place ay night and the lights are beautiful. over 8 years ago

 Hello we need help with getting directions from beijing to shijiazhuang hebei china could you please help us out in what we do thankyou kind regards Annmarie over 7 years agoAnswered by Annmarie via WorldNomads.com